Do I Need a Transfer on Death Deed in District of Columbia?

 Answer a few questions about the property to see whether a transfer on death deed applies for avoiding probate on real estate.

 Yes.
 A transfer on death deedis revocable at any time during the owner's lifetime.
-Revocation methods in District of Columbia include: Recording an instrument of revocation that expressly revokes the deed, Recording a subsequent TOD deed that expressly revokes or is inconsistent, Recording an inter vivos deed that expressly revokes the TOD deed.D.C.
-Code 19-604.01 to 19-604.19Verified May 7, 2026
+Revocation methods in District of Columbia include: Recording an instrument of revocation that expressly revokes the deed (must be acknowledged after the original deed and recorded before death), Recording a subsequent TOD deed that expressly revokes or is inconsistent with the earlier deed (must be acknowledged after the original deed and recorded before death), Recording an inter vivos deed that expressly revokes the TOD deed (must be acknowledged after the original deed and recorded before death).D.C.
+Code 19-604.01 to 19-604.19Verified Jul 13, 2026

 A transfer on death deed transfers the property directly to the beneficiary at death, bypassing probate for that asset.
 Other assets not covered by a TOD deed, trust, or beneficiary designation still go through probate.
 Use the District of Columbia probate calculator to estimate the cost of probating remaining assets.